HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="pagestats_percentiles_bydevice.sql"
 ) }}

-Promisingly page weights have dropped across all percentiles [compared to 2019](../2019/ecommerce#page-weight-and-requests) while desktop page weights have remained the same more or less (except 90th percentile).
+Promisingly, mobile page weights have dropped across all percentiles [compared to 2019](../2019/ecommerce#page-weight-and-requests) while desktop page weights have remained the same more or less (except 90th percentile).
 Requests per page also dropped on mobile (9-11 requests less across all percentiles except 90th percentile) and on desktop.

-Ecommerce sites are still larger in terms of requests and size compared to all sites, as shown in the [Page Weight](https://almanac.httparchive.org/en/2020/page-weight) chapter.
+Ecommerce sites are still larger in terms of requests and size compared to all sites, as shown in the [Page Weight](./page-weight) chapter.

 ### Page wight by resource type

-Breaking this down by resource type, for median pages, we see that images and JavaScript dominate ecommerce pages:
+Breaking this down by resource type, for median pages, we see that images and JavaScript requests dominate ecommerce pages:

 {{ figure_markup(
   image="median-page-requests-by-type.png",